pekkis/hardcore-react-training/README.md

 After the server is running, go to http://localhost:8889/person and you should see a mighty JSON of persons.

+A GraphQL backend might also be in working state: http://localhost:8889/graphql is it's endpoint!

 ## Build

 ### client